dsoprea/PythonEtcdClient/README.txt

 ============

 *PEC* was created as a more elegant or proper client for *etcd* than existing solutions.
-It has an intuitive construction, and provides access to the complete *etcd* API (of 0.2.0+).
+It has an intuitive construction, provides access to the complete *etcd* API (of 0.2.0+), and just works.

+Every request returns a standard and obvious result, and HTTP exceptions are re-raised as Python-standard exceptions where it makes sense (like "KeyError").

 Quick Start